The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Update a wishlist

 ### Update Wishlist By ID
+T
-Used to update any metadata about a wishlist, for example, attribute groups, staff/store ID or wishlist name.  *Note this API is NOT used to update items on the wishlist.*
+his API uses the TWC generated identifier to update metadata about a wishlist, for example, attribute groups, staff/store ID or wishlist name.  *Note this API is NOT used to update the items on the wishlist.*

-As this API uses Wishlist ID, then you can use it to update wishlistRef, which is the retailer's own wishlit ID (which, for example may be assigned in the ecommerce system)
+As this API uses TWC Wishlist ID, then you can use it to update the wishlistRef (the retailer's own wishlit unique identifier).

 Endpoint: ```/api/wishlists/id={id}```